 What does customer experience mean?

 Customer experience refers to all of the meaningful interactions you have on a daily basis with your residents and how each one makes them feel.
 How quickly you respond to an issue, how helpful you are on the phone, how often you contact them – these all build toward how customers perceive your organisation, and affect how they then behave towards you.

 Ultimately, if your tenants have a good experience with your organisation, you’re going to be in a much better position to offer continued support and build a more trusting, long-term relationship.
 On average across all sectors, 60% of UK companies get customer service right first time – compared to 43% for the social housing sector.

 Key aspects of customer experience that housing associations need to consider

-- Data analytics and artificial intelligence: As we capture more data at the point of customer experience, we can build a vast knowledge base of individual customers and their behaviours as well as macro-insights about patterns and reasons for contact.
+- Data analytics and artificial intelligence: As we capture more data during a customer's experience, we can build a vast knowledge base of individual customers and their behaviours as well as macro-insights about patterns and reasons for contact.
 This information can be used to provide smart services and nudge customers towards different channels.
-Social housing customers are typical of the general population in wanting to use technology for simple transactions such as routine repairs, paying bills and questions about tenancy conditions.
+Social housing customers are typical of the general population in wanting to use technology for simple transactions such as routine repairs, paying bills and asking questions about tenancy conditions.

 - Personalisation: We know how important genuine connections and human interactions are for tenants – just because you’re using a chatbot doesn’t mean you have to lose this.
 Being clever with the data you have means you can deliver a more personalised, automated journey that triggers the right response based on each individual’s actions.
 As IoT (Internet of Things) devices become more popular, data can be enhanced through the predictive capability to prevent unnecessary contact.

-If a tenant starts to miss payments, you can deliver useful content about budget planning and debt advice as well as alternative payment plans – helping to solve their problem with targeted call-to-actions.
+For example, if a tenant starts to miss payments, you can deliver useful content about budget planning and debt advice as well as alternative payment plans.
+This way you can help to manage or even solve their problem with targeted call-to-actions.